EQAR/deqar-docs/docs/DEQAR_overview.md

 Structural Overview
 -------------------
-EQAR’s data model has been designed around four main entities: registered quality assurance **Agencies**, higher education **Institutions**, educational **Programmes** associated with institutions, and external quality assurance **Reports**.
+The DEQAR data model has been designed around four main entities: registered quality assurance **Agencies**, higher education **Institutions**, educational **Programmes** associated with institutions, and external quality assurance **Reports**.

 ![DEQAR High Level Data Model with Countries](img/DEQARPhysicalERDiagram_Design31_20-01-18_highlevel.jpg)

-Registered agency users are invited to submit information on external quality assurance reports including information about the study programme concerned, if applicable.
-On the other hand, institutional information will largely be managed by EQAR based on data from ETER/OrgReg.
-EQAR will also continue to collect and manage agency data through their registry.
-This data will be directly linked to the records in DEQAR.
+Registered agency users are invited to submit and manage information on their external quality assurance reports including information about the particular study programme described in the report, if applicable.
+On the other hand, institutional information will largely be managed by the EQAR secretariat based on data from ETER/OrgReg.

-Related to this, DEQAR also includes a **Country** entity, which contains information on the official external quality assurance regime in each DEQAR-related country---a country which either hosts an EQAR-registered agency or hosts an institution evaluated by a EQAR-registered agency.
+EQAR will also continue to collect and manage agency data as well as country data through their registry.
+These will be linked to report and institution data in DEQAR.
+To support this, DEQAR also includes a **Country** entity, which contains information on the official external quality assurance regime in any country which hosts an institution evaluated by an EQAR-registered agency.

 ![DEQAR High Level Data Model with Countries](img/DEQARPhysicalERDiagram_Design31_20-01-18_countryplain.jpg)

 Further information on the type of information to be collected and stored in DEQAR can be found in the [Operational Model](https://eqar.eu/fileadmin/eqar_internal/MD/MD6/Database_of_External_QA_Results_Report_Model_v3.pdf), section 5.3, page 36.

 Functional Overview
 -------------------